Somaliland–United States relations: 2020

 In August 2020, the United States praised Somaliland and Taiwan for formalizing relations.
-In a tweet from the National Security Council's archived Twitter account from the then-Trump administration, it stated, "Great to see #Taiwan stepping up its engagement in East #Africa in a time of such tremendous need. #Taiwan is a great partner in health, education, technical assistance, and more!"
+In a post on Twitter, the United States National Security Council stated: "Great to see #Taiwan stepping up its engagement in East #Africa in a time of such tremendous need. #Taiwan is a great partner in health, education, technical assistance, and more!"

 2021

 In November 2021, for the first time members of the United States Congress met with a Somaliland delegation at the United States Capitol.
-Bashir Goth, the leader of the delegation who is the head of Somaliland's representative office in Alexandria, Virginia stated the purpose of the visit, "We have come to the U.S. to show them that we have the same enemy, and our long-term strategy is we want to be closer to democracies and market economies like the U.S. We are countering China [and] the Chinese influence in the Horn of Africa and we deserve [U.S. government] help."
+Bashir Goth, the leader of the delegation who is the head of Somaliland Mission USA stated the purpose of the visit, "We have come to the U.S. to show them that we have the same enemy, and our long-term strategy is we want to be closer to democracies and market economies like the U.S. We are countering China [and] the Chinese influence in the Horn of Africa and we deserve [U.S. government] help."
 The delegation included Foreign Minister Essa Kayd and special envoy Edna Adan Ismail, the former Foreign Minister of Somaliland.
 One of the goals of the delegation was advocating for the U.S. to remove Somaliland from its inclusion in the State Department's "Level 4: Do not travel" classification for Somalia.
 Staffers for Senators Jim Risch, Lindsey Graham, and Representatives Chris Smith, Kay Granger, and Michael McCaul embarked on a fact-finding mission to find the strategic value of interacting with officials from Somaliland to counter China's reach in Africa which they concurred when they returned back home after they visited Somaliland the following month in December.
 American federal agencies that met with the delegation, USAID, Department of Defense, and the State Department.
 According to the State Department they, "expressed a willingness to explore opportunities to cooperate with Somaliland on issues of mutual interest."
 But the agencies made reference to Somaliland's strained relationship with Somalia and support for the "territorial integrity of the Federal Republic of Somalia" and urged a "mutually acceptable solution on the question of Somaliland's status."
 The meetings also did not discuss potential American military personnel or equipment.